 Under normal circumstances, we generate additional income from our cash holdings, while maintaining enough funds to meet our operational requirements, by holding funds on longer term deposits which mature on a regular rolling basis.
-At the end of 2019 these deposits totalled £10.9m and were treated as current asset investments.
+At the end of 2019 these deposits totalled $\pounds$ 10.9m and were treated as current asset investments.

 The impact of the Covid-19 pandemic and the potential need to be able to access our 'surplus' funds caused a change in approach.
 We stopped holding funds on longer term deposit.
 Any funds that are not required for immediate working capital needs are now held in 35-day and 95-day notice bank accounts instead.
 At the year end, such deposits totalled £14.0m, an amount that includes the conversion of £5.0m from our investment portfolio into cash in June 2020 to finance our short-term needs.
-Of these notice deposits, £7.0m was held in our 95 day notice bank account and treated as current asset investments.
+Of these notice deposits, £7.0m was held in our 95 day notice bank account and is treated as current asset investments.

-Total cash balances, including monies placed on deposit, increased by £6.4m (2019: reduction of £5.1m) to £21.4m (2019: £15.0m).
+Total cash balances, including monies placed on deposit, increased by $\pounds$ 6.5m (2019: reduction of $\pounds$ 5.2m) to $\pounds$ 21.3m (2019: $\pounds$ 14.8m).

-The cash outflow in respect of purchased fixed asset additions was £1.7m (2019: £2.2m).
-In addition, there was an internal transfer of £2.9m into tangible fixed assets relating to the fourth floor of our National Headquarters building at 27 St John's Lane from investment property.
+The cash outflow in respect of purchased fixed asset additions was $\pounds$ 1.7m (2019: $\pounds$ 2.2m).
+In addition, there was an internal transfer of $\pounds$ 2.9m into tangible fixed assets relating to the fourth floor of our National Headquarters building at 27 St John's Lane from investment property.
 This used to be let to an external tenant but has now been repurposed for operational use by St John Ambulance.

 The accounting standards state that the 'deemed cost' addition to fixed assets for such a change is the valuation of the fourth floor at the time of the transfer.
-The valuation of the fourth floor at 31 December 2020 was £2.9m.
+The valuation of the fourth floor at 31 December 2020 was $\pounds 2.9$ m.